 MICHAEL DUSZAT holds a Dr. phil. in American Literature from Humboldt University Berlin.
 He writes collage essays, found poetry, and criticism, both in English and German .
 He has written about the writing-from-reading techniques of Jorge Luis Borges, Charles Reznikoff, and Eliot Weinberger.

 “I looked forward to Deep Reading every week and the time flew by as we examined outstanding prose line by line, word by word.
 What was this author trying to make us feel, and how was she achieving it?
 Followed by fun exercises using what we learned and a final voluntary deep dive into our own work.
 Every session a joy!” – Katy Derbyshire

 “Deep Reading works like a magnifier: it exposes the meanings, mechanisms and secrets of literature.
-Michael’s class sharpened my sense for words, my own and others.” – Christian Stein
+Michael’s class sharpened my sense for words, my own and others.
+I learned a lot – and have now got my first short story published. ” – Christian Stein

 “The format of these sessions is very interesting as it offers spontaneous and best practice ideas of how to approach writing whatever the style in a semi-structured format.
 In this session, we looked at some texts by Lydia Davis which are very pithy and dense and we tried to analyse the mechanics and meanings behind the texts in a close reading exercise.
 Davis is a very unusual writer and Michael is very supportive at introducing readers to new and unknown authors.” – Niamh O’Connell